gongqilin/API/my_application/edit_application.md

     </tr>
     <tr>
         <td><a name="applicationWebsite">Web Site</a></td>
-        <td>The Web Site URL of the Organization using this Application/Client.
+        <td>The Web Site URL of the Organisation using this Application/Client.
 The entered URL should be a valid, well formed URL.</td>
         <td>No</td>
     </tr>
     <tr>
         <td><a name="applicationLogo">Logo in Authorization Page</a></td>
         <td>The Logo that will be displayed in the Authorization Page.
-Enter a valid url that points to the Organization Logo.  <br><br>Select '**Preview**' to preview the entered logo URL as displayed below.
+Enter a valid url that points to the Organisation Logo.  <br><br>Select **Preview** to display the image of the entered logo URL as shown below.
         <br><br>
         ![Preview Logo](../images/PreviewLogo.png)
         </td>